Key takeaways

 Taking the next step

-Begin with a no obligation assessment, identify your contract types and Ind AS 115 gaps, evaluate data readiness in Zoho Books or Tally, and select the approach that matches your volume, complexity, and audit intensity.
+Begin with a no obligation assessment.
+Identify your contract types and Ind AS 115 gaps.
+Evaluate data readiness in Tally.
+Select the approach that matches your volume, complexity, and audit intensity.

 The path to compliance and operational visibility is practical and achievable, with the right dashboard and data engine.

-Helpful references, the Ind AS 115 five step model, CAclubindia audit verification, the Grant Thornton paper, and the ClearTax explainer.
+Helpful references: the ICAI Ind AS standards page, the Grant Thornton paper, and the MCA Ind AS notifications portal.

 FAQ

-Can Zoho Books or Tally alone meet Ind AS 115 requirements for hybrid contracts?
+Can Tally alone meet Ind AS 115 requirements for hybrid contracts?

 How do subscriptions and milestone recognition coexist within a single dashboard without misstatement risk?

-Classify obligations at the line level, maintain separate recognition methods per obligation, then roll up into unified schedules and summary views.
+Classify obligations at the line level and maintain separate recognition methods per obligation, then roll up into unified schedules and summary views.
 Clear mapping rules, SSP allocation, and exception handling ensure coherent aggregation.
 AI Accountant helps structure the data so BI can present both models accurately.

 What is the minimum data set a CA should demand before designing revenue schedules?